 5 The credit card machine in the boulangerie is always covered in a light dusting of flour - I like that.

-6 Sometimes my rusty A Level French from circa 1986 (surely it can't be THAT long ago?) is enough - Occasionally things go so well that a conversation could have come straight out of a GCSE text book.
-It happened to me on a day where I went to the Post Office to buy a stamp and then walked around the corner to the boulangerie to purchase 10 freshly baked croissants (volume is required when feeding teenage boys).
+6 Sometimes my rusty A-Level French from circa 1986 (surely it can't be THAT long ago?) is enough - Occasionally things go so well that a conversation could have come straight out of a GCSE text book.
+It happened to me on a day when I went to the Post Office to buy a stamp and then walked around the corner to the boulangerie to purchase 10 freshly baked croissants (volume is required when feeding teenage boys).
 Decided to keep it simple and not venture into complicated topics like whether the light dusting of flour ever interferes with the functionality of the credit card machine (see point 5) and left feeling well and truly in the smug zone.

-7 But my rusty A Level French from circa 1986 is insufficient when it's necessary to get cross - Like when you have returned to the dry cleaners for the THIRD time and the curtains (which were supposed to be ready 3 weeks ago) are STILL not ready.
+7 But my rusty A-Level French from circa 1986 is insufficient when it's necessary to get cross - Like when you have returned to the dry cleaners for the THIRD time and the curtains (which were supposed to be ready 3 weeks ago) are STILL not ready.
 Must learn some 'I'm LIVID' vocabulary ...

 8 Markets are everywhere - Yes, they're pretty.
 Yes, they provide the ultimate photo opportunities.
 Yes, it's great to buy tomatoes from the guy who grew them.
 Yes, the atmosphere makes you want to buy everything.
-BUT ... well, it's flippin expensive.
+BUT ... well, it's flipping expensive.
 So approach with caution - especially if you want to be able to afford a few bottles of Rosé to enjoy with those tomatoes.

 9 Nothing much changes from year to year - like Franck, the Pâtissier who has been selling exactly the same macarons and cakes since we started visiting France 8 years ago.
 No new flavours, just the old favourites - but when they're that good, why change?
 He truly has found his niche.